sirensolutions/kibi_radar_vis/README.md

 ## Uninstall

 ```
-bin/kibana plugin  --remove kibi-radar-chart-plugin
+bin/kibana plugin  --remove kibi_radar_vis
 ```

 ## Development

-- Clone the repository at the same level of a Kibana > 4.2 clone
+- Clone the repository at the same level of a Kibana > 4.3 clone
 - If needed, switch to the same node version as Kibana using nvm (e.g. `nvm use 0.12`)
 - Install dependencies with `npm install`